After you select who can reply to your entries from the Enable Comments

 - If you raise the security of your entries, you will limit who can comment to people included in that security.
 This will also prevent anonymous comments because it is not possible to comment anonymously to a protected entry.

-- The web interface and many downloadable clients allow you to change entry settings when updating your journal or editing an entry.
-For more information on your preferred client, consult its documentation or its menu options.
+- The web interface allows you to change entry settings when updating your journal or editing an entry

 of the My Account Settings page also has an option to reduce comment spam by showing CAPTCHAs (anti-spam images) to certain categories of users (nobody, anonymous commenters, non-Friends, or everybody).
 CAPTCHA is shown to users, with social capital

 less than 15.
 Please note that CAPTCHAs are sometimes difficult to solve for users with accessibility concerns, such as visually-impaired users.
 If you know that users with accessibility concerns regularly comment in your journal and their social capital is less than 15, you may wish to limit CAPTCHA usage.